Netflix’s Messiah Ending, Explained

 Al Massih: The Miracle Man

 Al Massih is obviously not his real name.
 But it is the name people choose for him as they believe him to be the Messiah.
-He first shows up in Damascus wearing yellow robes, and preaches to the crowd, consoling them and promising them peace.
+He first shows up in Damascus wearing yellow robes and preaches to the crowd, consoling them and promising them peace.
 This becomes interesting as the Quran is of the belief that Christ will return in the east of Damascus, wearing yellow robes.
 He is followed by masses from Damascus to the Israeli border, where he gets arrested.
-He then somehow manages to disappear from his cell, and shows up at the sacred Temple Mount in Jerusalem where ends up resurrecting a boy.
+He then somehow manages to disappear from his cell and shows up at the sacred Temple Mount in Jerusalem, where he ends up resurrecting a boy.

 Al Massih is then sighted in Dilley, Texas, where he saves Rebecca from a tornado that destroys all of Dilley.
-All except, Felix’s church.
+All except Felix’s church.
 Felix believes this is a sign, and that the Messiah chose him.
-Due to the media coverage of the events, people from all over the country begin to come to Texas to meet him seek his blessings, including those who are suffering.
+Due to the media coverage of the events, people from all over the country begin to come to Texas to meet him and seek his blessings, including those who are suffering.
 Massih later leaves for Washington DC as his people follow him.
-He then preaches about the judgement day and continues to publicly walk on water, leaving people in awe, and overwhelmed, while catching the attention of the Vatican and the President of U.S.A.
+He then preaches about the judgment day and continues to publicly walk on water, leaving people in awe and overwhelmed while catching the attention of the Vatican and the President of the U.S.A.

 Cultural Terrorism